Frequently Asked Questions

 • Vice President Wellbeing – the first point of contact for student Equality and Diversity issues and liberation campaigns.
 They run the Student Wellbeing Group and work closely with the students that attend it to advocate for positive change in issues facing students identifying as LGBT+, Women, International, Black Asian and Minority Ethnic, and Disabled.
 They also run activities that will improve student wellbeing.

-• Vice President Education – covers all aspects of education and academic representation for undergraduate students across UK campuses, to improve the learning and teaching experience.
+• Vice President Academic – covers all aspects of education and academic representation for undergraduate students across UK campuses, to improve the learning and teaching experience.

 For more information on the roles, click here.